I know, I know, Christmas is months away. Exactly half a year away, in fact. So, why are we talking about it right now?

 I already mentioned this in the section above, but I can’t stress it enough.
 All of these holiday savings will be for naught if you can’t make and stick to a budget.
 Now is actually an excellent time to start thinking about what you want to purchase for the holidays and how much it’s all going to cost.
 You can see if your gift list is getting too spendy and cut back early, or see if you have more room to spend.

-Personal Capital is the online tool I use to track everything from budgets to credit cards to investments.
-Personal Capital is excellent if you need an all-in-one financial dashboard.
+Empower is the online tool I use to track everything from budgets to credit cards to investments.
+Empower is excellent if you need an all-in-one financial dashboard.
 Since it tracks investments along with budgets, it’s a good option for getting a handle on all your finances.

 One of the ways I start making a tentative holiday budget is by keeping a running Amazon list for both of my kids.
 They both have fall birthdays, so I’ll purchase some of those gifts for that occasion.
 But having that list available lets me see how much I’m thinking about spending well ahead of time.
 That way I don’t buy a couple of big gifts and then run out of budget for stocking stuffers.